Modern Slavery Act

 Volkswagen Group United Kingdom Limited (“VWGUK”) is a private limited company incorporated in England and Wales and headquartered in Milton Keynes.
 VWGUK is a subsidiary of Volkswagen AG (“VWAG”), and is the UK importer of VWAG products.

 As a business, VWGUK maintains its zero tolerance approach to any form of modern slavery and this is enshrined as one of the core principles of its purchasing policy.
 However, VWGUK acknowledges that modern slavery exists and is a risk to all businesses.
-To that end, during the course of 2019, VWGUK will re-assess the modern slavery risk of its supplier base and suggest actions to mitigate risk arising.
+To that end, during the course of 2020, VWGUK will continue to monitor the modern slavery risk of its supplier base and suggest actions to mitigate any risks arising.

 In the event that any of VWGUK’s business partners are found to be engaging in slavery or other unethical working practices, it will take steps to address those issues with this business partner, seek to drive improved standards and, if necessary, terminate its relationships with any such business partners.

 Approved by the Board of Management of Volkswagen Group United Kingdom Limited on 24 June 2020.